-WCVB-TV channel 5; wcvb.com
+- WCVB-TV channel 5; wcvb.com

 - WBZ 4 Storm Center; boston.cbslocal.com

 - 7 News Boston Storm Force WHDH-TV; whdh.com

 - Fox 25 News; myfoxboston.com

 If we decide to close the building for the day, the morning cancellations will be posted by 6:00am.
-For storms that begin while we are on campus: 4:00pm class cancellations will be posted by 1:00pm and 7:00 class cancellations will be posted by 4:00pm.
+For storms that begin while we are on campus: 4:00pm class cancellations will be posted by 1:00pm.
+For 7:00pm class cancellations these will be posted by 4:00pm.